isabella232/docs.devo.ps/source/manual/CLI.md

 title: CLI
 ---

-The Command Line Interface (CLI) lets you interact with devops in a terminal.
+The Command Line Interface (CLI) lets you interact with devo. directly from your terminal.
+It allows you do everything that you can do through the Web UI: triggering tasks, monitoring the status of a server,

 ## Installation